SlimBloodworth/michellerenee-portfolio/README.md

 ## My process

 - I decided to use GitHub Pages to host my portfolio site.
 I love open source, I really like GitHub, and I felt that this platform would be a good way to show my understanding of .git and using a repo such as GitHub.
 I decided to use the BASH terminal for this project to push, pull, branch, etc.
+- I decided NOT to use Bootstrap for this project.
+I want to show my skills in understanding and building responsive web applications.
+I will add a bootstrap project for viewing under projects.
 - I set up the repo and configured the custom domain for GitHub Pages, and verified the custom domain in GitHub Pages for added security.
 - I built out a very basic structure for the landing page to test that everything was working the way it should be and to get it up and running.
 I added some social contact links, a downloadable resume, and started a feature branch to work on.
 - I decided to go with a contact email form instead of just a contact CTA button.
 I feel this will show that I do know how to build forms and use form validations.